Gyeeta/gyeeta.github.io/docs/intro.md

 - Commercial SaaS tools exist with varying degrees of Metrics and Observability capabilities but are expensive both in terms of cost and Host CPU, Memory and IO resources.

 - Gyeeta is meant to be a lightweight tool which can be deployed on thousands of hosts with minimal configuration.
-Gyeeta being a Free and 100% Open source tool, users can deploy Gyeeta on all of their data centers or Cloud Environments without worrying about Monitoring costs.
+Gyeeta being a free, optimized (C++ based) and 100% Open source tool, users can deploy Gyeeta on all of their data centers or Cloud Environments without worrying about Observability expenses.

 - Gyeeta works on all Linux Kernels released since 2016 (Linux Kernels 4.4 or higher).